switchensemble/switchensemble.github.io/_posts/blogs-2020/2020-02-21-katharina-rosenberger-interview.md

 ---

 > "I think we can't communicate enough to the audience, to give some insight to the work processes—the conversations we have, the difficulties that come up that make us adjust things...
 It's always my conviction that the result is not the piece; the piece is everything that we find out together: detours we need to take; things we find out don't work so well… it's all part of the piece, so to document this is really vital.
 Every iteration afterwards bears a mark of the process that went into it.
 So, even this conversation!"
+>
-> -Katharina Rosenberger
+> -- Katharina Rosenberger

+After [Switch~]'s residency at UC San Diego, [Switch~] clarinetist Madison Greenstone sat down with Katharina Rosenberger to talk about her artistic projects, her piece *Up Close*, and her collaborative time with us.
+Enjoy part 1 of this 2-part interview!

 **Madison Greenstone:** To start, could you give an overview of *Up Close*?
 A map of the piece, and what it involves in terms of stage settings, lights and amplification?

 **Katharina Rosenberger:** I can start with the initial ideas.
 I really wanted to draw in the audience as closely as possible to the sound: to the sound production of physical gestures when you perform and to physical elements of the instruments—that they become part of the sound and of the music.
 Not just as an effect, but as material.

-So, that's where the need for amplification comes from.
-That led to a search for "how do I best amplify the performer?" then, along with that, a further focus on: can I see what is performed, or can I just hear what is performed?
+So, that’s where the need for amplification comes from.
+That led to a search for “how do I best amplify the performer?” then, along with that, a further focus on, "can I see what is performed, or can I just hear what is performed?"
 There is a certain intensity if you listen to acousmatic music; since you don't see, you yourself have to approach the sounds as much as possible to grasp them.
 Of course, in the performance of *Up Close*, when at times the ensemble plays in complete darkness, you know that the performers are there.
 You might see a silhouette, or not: but still, it becomes much more challenging to organize your understanding of the piece or where the sound is coming from, if you don't see it.

 <div class="col-sm-6 mx-auto">
   <figure class="figure">